-As a regulated Life insurance firm, FIL Life is required to ensure that all individuals who carry out SMR responsibilities or key functions are fit and proper and adhere to regulatory requirements in order to discharge the responsibilities allocated to them.
-The UK regulators have extended the SMCR regime to insurers.
-This was effective for Insurance firms from 10 December 2018.
+As a regulated Life insurance firm, FIL Life is required to ensure that all individuals who carry out SMCR responsibilities or key functions are fit and proper and adhere to regulatory requirements in order to discharge the responsibilities allocated to them.
 As FIL Life has no employees, it has no certified staff.

-The Fit and Proper process applies to all the individuals subject to the UK regulator's SMCR.
+The Fit and Proper process applies to all the individuals subject to the UK regulators' SMCR.
 The implementation of the Fit and Proper process is subject to periodic monitoring by Business Compliance and review by Internal Audit.